 Other areas of focus for growth and development are Community Corridors, including Elbow Drive SW, 90 Avenue SE, Acadia Drive SE and Fairmount Drive SE.
 Community Corridors and Neighbourhood Activity Centres will accommodate low to moderate growth and provide opportunities for local businesses and residential development.
+Development will be predominantly up to four storeys with opportunities for higher building scales in and around Neighbourhood Activity Centres.
 Area specific policies in the Plan provide long-term guidance for each Community Corridors.
 Heritage Drive S is recognized as a key connector that links the Glenmore Reservoir and the Bow River.